tIqtider/Bash-Weather/README.md

 # Bash-Weather
-This script fetches weather data for a specific area from an API
+A cron job triggers the script at set intervals to pull weather data for a specific location from this API: https://open-meteo.com/en/docs